The necromancer

 But Raena did die - and Oressa's face was pitiless as she watched her sister's heart stop.
 Raena gasped as her whole body tightened in throes of death.
 In her tear-filled eyes, there was a last moment of shock and despair.
 A last moment in which she didn’t yet belong to Mistress.
 The last moment before her death.

-Then Raena's eyes went empty, and the arcane light in the burial chamber went out just as Raena's corpse collapsed at Oressa’s feet.
+Then Raena's eyes went empty, and the arcane light in the burial chamber went out.

 It happened quickly.
 Without ceremony.
 Without celebration.
-An eruption of black magic shook the air and octarine light rippled through Raena’s body and her lifeless, unseeing eyes were suddenly filled with the glow of the queen's magic like blood staining still water.
-It seeped into her, and for a moment, her whole body seemed to glow from within with the sickly light of death magic.
+An eruption of black magic shook the air and unnatural light rippled through Raena’s body and for a brief moment her unseeing eyes glowed with the magic of death before once again becoming glassy and lifeless.

 It only lasted a brief moment.
-Then, the violence of the transformation ended as abruptly as it began.
-The twitching stopped, and the body came to rest -- but its eyes were no longer dead and unseeing, and the frozen expression of a woman afraid to die twisted itself into a grimace of ravenous purpose.
+The twitching stopped as suddenly as it had begun, and the body came to rest -- but now its eyes were no longer dead and unseeing, and the frozen expression of a woman afraid to die had twisted itself into a grimace of cold purpose.

 It was done.
-The Queen had claimed another undead servant.
+The Queen had claimed another servant.

-The undead sisters looked at each other, their eyes hard and unfeeling, their expressions without emotion.
-For a moment, they felt nothing but purpose in their dead hearts.
+The dead sisters looked at each other, their eyes hard and unfeeling, their expressions without emotion.

 “And is it not wonderful?” sang the voice that owned them.
 She was in the very air.
 She was in their flesh, and in their bones, and in their souls.
 They were hers.

 “It is,” Raena said.
-Her voice was as cold as their grave.
+Her voice, too, was as cold as their grave.
 “Your will is ours.
 Command us.”

 The air crystallized into glowing strands, and the strands wove themselves together in a complex web that tightened and tightened and converged, until finally, the glow had taken the shape of a woman.
 A ghostly spectre, made from necrotic energy.